joshhooker/icSimulation/README.md

 #### Example Plots

 Here are some example plots from the current settings.
-The run.mac and config.json used to generate these plots are located in examplePlots/
+The run.mac and config.json used to generate these plots are located in examplePlots/.

+The current beam settings are a 7Be secondary beam with contaminants of 7Li, 6Li and 4He.
+It is setup to do 7Be(d, n)8B.
+Below, the light and heavy recoils are the neutrons and 8B respectively.

 Total Grid Energy vs Scintillator Energy:
 ![ICTotalE_ScintE](https://github.com/joshhooker/icSimulation/blob/master/examplePlots/icTotalEnergy_ScintE.png)